OndrejHome/tp/2023-05-quay-on-aarch64/README.md

 ~~~

 ## How to build quay/quay image for aarch64
-Below can be used as reference for how to build same image as one that is provided here from `xxx`.
+Below can be used as reference for how to build same image as one that is provided here from `quay.io/ofamera_test/quay:v3.8.6`.

 The environment used for build was Fedora 38 (aarch64) with 6GB RAM, 20GB disk and 4CPU (Cortex-A55@1.8GHz).